 Of course, apple/cinnamon is a perfect fall flavor.
 I’d thought about making a cake with an apple pie type of filling between the layers.
 But, can you imagine what might happen to a 5 tier wedding cake with slippery apple pie filling between the layers?
 Yikes!!
 It makes me shudder just to think about it.

 I’d already created a cake flavor that I called the “Pineapple Flip”.
 I love old-fashioned pineapple upside down cake and wanted to somehow get that flavor into a wedding cake.
 So I stacked short layers of pineapple upside down cake with coconut-rum buttercream.
 Yum!!

 For this recipe, I used the same concept, but with autumn flavors of apple, cinnamon and maple.
 The great part is, with the caramlized apples baked onto the cake layers there is no danger of the cake falling apart, even in a multi-tier wedding cake.

 Although it is an unusual layer cake, it’s easy to put together.
 Just read the recipe and watch the video to see how it’s done.
 The layers are quite soft when they’re warm, but they become firm when chilled.

 As long as you work with the layers while they’re cold, putting the cake together is as easy as any other layer cake.
 Once the cake is assembled it should be kept at room temperature so it’s nice and soft when served.

 I think this cake is something special and unexpected.
 I hope you agree.

-Watch this video to see how-to put together an Apple Upside Down Layer Cake:
+Watch the recipe video to see how-to put together an Apple Upside Down Layer Cake.

 You might also like: